Joshykins/nihongo-labs/README.md

 ## Why Open Source?

 I believe in building in public and sharing tools that help others learn.
-If this helps even one person improve their Japanese number recognition, it's worth it.
+If this helps even one person improve their Japanese fundamentals, it's worth it.

+## Live Demo

+Visit [nihongo-labs.vercel.app](https://nihongo-labs.vercel.app) to try the tools online.

 ## License